Supported on: Android SDK 1.0.33+

 Custom View Registration

-Register your own Composable views to be rendered inside onboarding steps wherever a CUSTOM_VIEW block appears:
+Register your own Composables to be rendered inside onboarding steps wherever a custom_view block appears.
+The factory receives the block’s config map so you can parameterize the view from the Console:

 }